-The New Mexico Judicial Standards Commission is an independent state agency charged with investigating allegations of judicial misconduct against New Mexico state and municipal judges and judicial candidates.
+The New Mexico Judicial Standards Commission is an independent state agency charged with investigating allegations of judicial misconduct and disability against New Mexico state and municipal judges.

 The creation, history, and purpose of the Commission, statistics, report of activities, and other pertinent information may be found on this web site, and are included in the Commission’s annual reports.

-The Commission does not have jurisdiction over attorneys, state court hearing officers, state or federal administrative law judges, or federal magistrates and judges.
+The Commission does not have jurisdiction over attorneys, state court hearing officers, state or federal administrative law judges, federal judges or magistrates, or non-incumbent judicial candidates.

 To file a complaint against an attorney, you may contact the Disciplinary Board of the Supreme Court.
 To file a complaint against a federal magistrate or judge, you may contact the Office of the Circuit Executive for the United States Court of Appeals for the Tenth Circuit.
 To file a complaint against an administrative law judge for the New Mexico Workers Compensation Administration, you may contact the New Mexico Workers Compensation Administration.
 To file a complaint against an administrative law judge for the United States Social Security Administration, you may contact the Social Security Administration.
 To file a complaint against a state court hearing officer or special commissioner, you must contact the appointing authority or the chief district court judge of the district.

 Policy Regarding Electronic Communication

 It has been the long-standing policy of the New Mexico Judicial Standards Commission to interact with the public by mail, telephone, or in person contact.
 The Commission does not accept public correspondence via e-mail or fax.
 The Commission does not accept complaint forms via email or fax.